-Once initially identified, all TDP discrepancies were resolved.
-The Technical Data Package for the Hart InterCivic Verity Voting 2.2 voting system was found to sufficiently comply with the standards such that a jurisdiction would be able appropriately deploy the Hart InterCivic Verity Voting 2.2 voting system.
+All the TDP discrepancies were resolved.
+The Technical Data Package for the Hart InterCivic Verity Voting 2.2 voting system was found to comply with the standards.
+A jurisdiction would be able to deploy the Hart InterCivic Verity Voting 2.2 voting system using the TDP.
 Results of the PCA documentation review are detailed in Attachments E1-E12.